GrumpyCockatiel/ConSim-API/README.md

 - **color** [RGBA hex value] the edge color
 - **weight** [float] the stroke weight of the edge
 - **path** [object array] an array of Space Location objects using the additional `side` property to specify the side

+Sides are always specified from the top going clockwise.

 ![Example Board](./readme/sides.png)